BBC Television Shakespeare: Behind the scenes

 For the production design of Rome, everywhere except the Senate was to be small and cramped.
-The idea behind this design choice was to reflect Coriolanus' mindset.
+The idea behind this design choice was to reflect Coriolanus's mindset.
 He dislikes the notion of the people gathering together for anything, and on such a cramped set, because the alleys and streets are so small, it only takes a few people to make them look dangerously crowded.
-The red interior of the tent during the scene where Volumnia and the women come to plead for Coriolanus' assistance was intended to be "womblike".
+The red interior of the tent during the scene where Volumnia and the women come to plead for Coriolanus's assistance was intended to be "womblike".
 When an actor was in close-up, Moshinsky adopted an aesthetic choice of keeping them off-centre in the frame.

 Moshinsky had minimal television experience when he first joined the BBC series.
 Now, he found himself moving away from his earlier "painterly" approach toward productions that engaged more with an interpretative issue in the play.
 He concluded that it would be difficult to explore the contemporary political relevance of the play on television, because it is not a medium where you can debate directly with the audience, unlike theatre.
 He felt that "you either direct it as an epic play about a political debate or as a study of an alienated state of mind", and, if the latter, some of the more public sequences could be cut to keep the focus on the interpretation.
-In the script for the episode, Coriolanus' death scene is played as a fight between himself and Aufidius in front of a large crowd who urge Aufidius to kill him.
+In the script for the episode, Coriolanus's death scene is played as a fight between himself and Aufidius in front of a large crowd who urge Aufidius to kill him.
 However, in shooting the scene, Moshinsky changed it so that it takes place in front of a few silent senators, and there is, as such, no real fight.
 For cutting substantial amounts of the text that were more political and less personal, Moshinsky received hate mail from some American viewers, who found the cutting "sacriligeous".

 For the portrayal of Volumnia, Moshinsky and Worth examined what they felt would be the weakness of such a domineering character, and concluded it was in her over-fondness for family.
 As a result, Volumnia is clearly fond of her daughter-in-law, which is not always the case in stage productions.
 Moshinsky wanted to make clear "the power of the sexuality" that underlines the relationship between Coriolanus and Aufidius, and motivates their mutual hatred.
 To emphasises the subtext of homoeroticism, when Caius Marcius fights the Coriolian soldiers, he leaves his shirt on, but when he fights Aufidius in one-on-one combat, he takes it off.

 The Prefaces to Shakespeare episode for The Tragedy of Coriolanus was presented by Ian Hogg who had played Coriolanus in a 1972 RSC production directed by Trevor Nunn.
 The Shakespeare in Perspective episode was presented by General Sir John Hackett.